-It was a rainy day in March, and I was driving through the neighborhood where I’d found Charlie.
+It was a rainy day in early April, I was driving through the neighborhood where I’d found Charlie.
 When I’d lived there, it wasn’t unusual to see a dog roaming the street.
 I never knew which were strays and which just had irresponsible owners.
 One pair of strays was so street-savvy that animal control had been unable to catch them for years.

 On this day, though, the motley pack of dogs seemed frozen in place as I exited the car and began to approach.
 I was slightly unnerved by the intense gaze of the Rottweiler.
 He didn’t trust me, and I didn’t trust him.